huynhtuan17ti/huynhtuan17ti/README.md

 ### Hi there 👋
 - :books: Hi, I'm Tuan Huynh Minh.
 I'm currently learning informatics at HCMUS - University of Science :school:.
-I'm a competitive programmer, I love to participate in challenges, especially competitive programming and computer vision.
+I'm a competitive programmer, I love to participate in challenges, especially problem-solving and computer vision.
 - :computer: At the moment, I also study and research about reinforcement learning :robot: and capture the flag (CTF) :triangular_flag_on_post:.
 Preparing for my new field of competitive challenge.

 ### Contact :iphone: